Baclofen Solution for injection

 What should I watch for while using this medicine?

 Do not suddenly stop taking your medicine.
 If you do, you may develop a severe reaction.
-Contact your health care provider immediately if you notice any problems with your catheter (especially if it becomes disconnected), low volume in the pump, or low battery level.
 If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.
 Follow the advice of your doctor.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.